 MEETINGS

 Meetings are to be held on a bi-monthly basis, for no more than two (2) hours, unless otherwise determined by the committee, with the exception of July, August and December.
-Meetings may be held via Zoom virtually, in person (when deemed safe by the Provincial Health Officer and agreed to by Local Executive Officers) or via a combination of the two.
+Meetings may be held virtually, in person (when deemed safe by the Provincial Health Officer and agreed to by Local Executive Officers) or via a combination of the two.
 A table officer must coordinate with CUPE BC to book a room for Committee Meetings.

 COMMITTEE STRUCTURE